diggerhq/docs-site/docs/overview/digger-vs-other.md

 # Digger vs Other

-All other platforms on the market today give you **only one** of the two:
+Existing cloud platforms on the market today give you one of the two:

-- great developer experience and ease of use so you can move fast
+- **Either** great developer experience and ease of use so you can move fast
-- great power and flexibility so you can build anything
+- **Or** power and flexibility so you can build a future-proof stack

 Digger gives you **both**, because under the hood it generates infrastructure-as-code (Terraform) and manages your cloud account through it.

-It is quick and simple for common use cases, and you can customise whatever you need whenever you need it, because with Digger you retain access to the full power of AWS.
+It is quick and simple for common use cases, and you can customise every bit whenever you need it.
+Because with Digger you retain access to the full power of AWS.

-## Heroku and other PaaS
+## Heroku and other platforms-as-a-service
-Platforms-as-a-service (PaaS) like [Heroku](https://heroku.com), [Render](https://render.com) or [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform) are a great choice if you just need to get your code up and running and don't want to spend time thinking of infrastructure.

-But the simplicity of PaaS comes with higher costs and a hard limit on what you can build.
-It is fairly typical for startups to quickly outgrow a PaaS and then expend dispropotionate effort to migrate to a major cloud provider like AWS.
+PaaS like Heroku or Digital Ocean App Platform run your code on their servers and provide you with an easy to use web interface to manage your application.
+They completely hide the infrastructure complexity from you.
+So you can start quickly and move fast using a PaaS.
+This is great.

+But platforms-as-a-service offer fewer services than big cloud providers and you don't have access to the lower infrastructure level.
+Teams tend to outgorw it quickly and have to migrate.
+PaaS also can be 2x - 5x more expensive than AWS, and do not give you as much free credits as big cloud providers.

+Digger gives you the benefits of a PaaS without the downsides.
+It looks and feels like a PaaS, so you can start quickly and move fast.
+But because Digger manages your cloud account through infrastructure-as-code, you have full access to the underlying infrastructure.
+You can extend and customise every bit as and when you need to, so you never outgrow Digger.

 |                             | AWS managed by Digger   | Heroku            |
 | --------------------------- | ----------------------- | ----------------- |